 We began in a high meadow with tall grasses almost obscuring the narrow track and as we worked our way down into the valley the white barked birches grew more dense, as did the bleached skeletons of long dead spruce and fir trees.
 Thick brush lay all arond, a tangle of rotting tree limbs and ferns.
 The trail was steep and rocky – boggy in places – cutting along the side of a steep sided valley and narrow enough to feel like a goat track in places.
 A river the colour of tea crashed about in the bottom.
 There were piles of moose dung all over the place and we disturbed some little brown snakes which shot out of our way and then sat still on the slope hoping not to have been seen.
 The sun was hot but dappled through the trees and a cool breeze made twigs creak and grasses swish.

-Two hours later we emerged beside a perfect little steep-sided cove; orange cliffs topped with green foliage plunging into a sweep of azure water.
-The river had widened and deepened and was dammed behind a bank of beach pebbles, forming a dark pool which rushed through a narrow channel into the sea.
+Two hours later we emerged beside a perfect steep-sided cove; orange cliffs topped with green foliage plunging into a sweep of azure water.
+The river had widened and deepened and was held back by a natural dam of beach pebbles to for a dark pool which rushed through a narrow channel into the sea.
 We could see a couple of people on the far side of the cove and a young guy at one of the wooden camping platforms, but that was it.
 We all changed into swimming gear and tried the river, which was freezing, then the sea, which was surprisingly warm.
 So many beaches here bill themselves as the warmest north of Florida or Virginia, but the water really was nice.

 Despite the plentiful evidence of moose we never did see one but it was a great walk and we pulled some ice-creams out of Harvey’s freezer in the dusty car park.